Abhishek-017i/Wonderfool/README.md

 * **Body (Inter):** Clean, modern, and highly legible, providing a sharp contrast against the decorative heading font for UI data.

 ### 🖱️ Motion & Material
-* **Micro-interactions** — Subtle 3D card lift on hover (`scale: 1.03`), glowing borders, and delayed text reveals.
+* **Micro-interactions** : Subtle 3D card lift on hover (`scale: 1.03`), glowing borders, and delayed text reveals.
-* **Glassmorphism** — Backdrop blurs, semi-transparent overlays, and glossy reflections for depth.
+* **Glassmorphism** : Backdrop blurs, semi-transparent overlays, and glossy reflections for depth.
-* **Oliver Parallax** — each column moves up/down at a different speed relative to how far the user has scrolled
+* **Oliver Parallax** : each column moves up/down at a different speed relative to how far the user has scrolled.
-* **Perspective Grid** — 3D tilted background that reacts to cursor movement
+* **Perspective Grid** : 3D tilted background that reacts to cursor movement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>